QLIC-meets/QLIC-meets.github.io/pilot/README.md

 *The Schedule*:

 Decide at the end of each session.
-Default suggestion: Thursday, before lunch (11:30 AM—1:00 PM).
+Default: Thursday, before lunch (11:30 AM—1:00 PM).